Discovering Communication Pattern Shifts in Large-Scale Labeled Networks using Encoder Embedding and Vertex Dynamics: Simulations

+This simulated network data was generated using a weighted version of the degree-corrected stochastic block model, incorporating varying edge weights over time.
+The network comprises $30,000$ vertices with positive edge weights within the range $[1,...100]$.
+Over a span of $96$ time steps, random noise gradually affects the edge weights, causing them to become more distinct as $t$ increases.
+The total number of edges across all time steps approximates $420$ million.
+The embedding process was completed in approximately $13$ seconds, with an additional $0.6$ seconds required for dynamic statistics computation.

-Indeed, the embedding is observed to be remarkably stable, as demonstrated in Figure~\ref{fig1} for the first three dimensions and communities.
-The temporal vertex dynamic is relatively stable, with only a few vertices exceeding a threshold of $0.25$, and less than half of the vertex dynamics crossing a threshold of $0.02$, as seen in Figure~\ref{fig2}.
-The temporal graph dynamic is also highly stable, remaining below $0.001$ at time 2, below $0.01$ by time 12, and gradually increasing to $0.025$ by time 96.
+The embedding is observed to be remarkably stable, as demonstrated in Figure~\ref{fig1} for the first three dimensions and communities.
+The same stability is observed in the vertex dynamic statistics, as illustrated in Figure~\ref{fig2}.
+Furthermore, the dynamic statistics effectively capture the incremental noise.
+At time step 2, the graph dynamics are below $0.001$, gradually increasing to below $0.01$ by time step 12, and eventually reaching $0.025$ at time step 96.
+The vertex dynamics follow a similar increasing trajectory, as evident in Figure~\ref{fig2}.
+These results clearly demonstrate that our proposed approach successfully captures both the stable nature of the network and the effects of small incremental noise.